Lately a mysterious button has started to pop up on a variety of different appliances.

-An Ion humidifier or sometimes called “Anion” humidifier is a humidifier that disperses ions as it is dispersing moisture.
-Essentially it is a humidifier that incorporates an ionic air purifier.
+An Humidifier Ionizer or sometimes called “Anion” humidifier is a humidifier that disperses negative ions and also disperses moisture.
+Essentially it is a combination appliance that incorporates a humidifier and an ionic air purifier.

 An ionizer on a humidifier serves two purposes.

-- Clean the surrounding air as the unit humidifies.
+- Clean the surrounding air as the humidifier adds moisture to the air.

 - Reduce the level of mold and bacteria associated with humidifiers.